 - Nearsightedness, or myopia, is a refractive condition in which close objects are clear and distant objects appear blurry.
 Myopia affects nearly one-third of all people in the U.S. to some degree, with symptoms often appearing in teens and pre-teens.
 Patients with myopia have difficulty focusing on objects in the distance, such as a chalkboard or TV.
 Academic performance can be negatively affected by uncorrected or improperly corrected myopia.
 Myopic children and teenagers should be examined annually, since eyeglass changes occur frequently.

 - Farsightedness, or hyperopia, is a condition in which the eye focuses on distant objects better than on objects closer to the eye, so nearby objects appear blurry.
 This refractive condition occurs most commonly in people in their middle to later years.

 - Astigmatism occurs when the cornea is curved slightly in one direction more than another due to slight imperfections in shape.
 In addition to blurred vision, patients with astigmatism may also experience headaches, eye strain and fatigue.
 The severity of symptoms depends on the degree of astigmatism.

-- Presbyopia is the loss of ability to see clearly to read or do other tasks up close.
+- Presbyopia is the loss of focusing ability and thus the ability to see clearly to read or do other tasks up close.
 This problem occurs in all individuals, sometime between one’s mid-30’s to late 40’s.

-All of these refractive conditions can be effectively treated with eyeglasses and contact lenses.
-Our optical dispensary, Classic Eyewear, offers patients a wide selection of frame styles, lenses and enhancements (coatings and lens treatments including anti-reflective coating, polarized lenses, etc.)and contact lenses from all the major manufacturers.
+Each of these refractive conditions can be managed effectively with eyeglasses and contact lenses.
+Our optical dispensary, Classic Eyewear, offers patients a wide selection of frame styles, lenses and enhancements such as anti-glare & anti reflective coatings and polarized lenses.